seumoose/CFG-Instructor-Example/README.md

 ### [Week 3 UX](https://github.com/seumoose/CFG-Instructor-Example/tree/Week-3-UX)

-Each branch will have a text file (README) detailing (in my opinion) the key notes for that lesson and my thought process etc. when completing the work.
+Each branch will have a text file (README) detailing the key notes from the CFG slides and my thought process when completing the work.

 **_Disclaimer_**
 This repository is 100% unofficial and in no way is affiliated with any of the other course instructors or the wider Code First: Girls organisation.